vatpac-technology/sops/docs/enroute/Brisbane Centre/TRT.md

 ### CPDLC

-The Primary Communication Method for TRT is Voice.
+The Primary Communication Method for ISA is [CPDLC](../../controller-skills/cpdlc.md).

+The CPDLC Station Code is `YISA`.

-[CPDLC](../../controller-skills/cpdlc.md) may be used in lieu when applicable.
+Voice may be used in lieu when applicable.

-The CPDLC Station Code is `YTRT`.

-!!! tip
-        Even though TRT's Primary Communication Method is Voice, CPDLC may be used for Overfliers.

 ## Airspace